ahadas/ahadas.github.io/_posts/2022-6-7-mtv-on-openshift-local.md

 Once you are logged in to the UI of MTV, add a RHV provider under 'Providers'.
 You should find an Openshift Virtualization provider there as well.

-Then, create mappings - go to the Mappings and define Network and Storage mapping from the source environment (RHV) to the target environment (Openshift Virtualization).
+Then, create mappings: go to 'Mappings' and define Network and Storage mapping from the source environment (RHV) to the target environment (Openshift Virtualization).

 With that, you can now go to 'Migration Plans' and create a new migration plan.
 It is fairly simple to do by following the steps in that wizard.
 Assuming you chose a virtual machine(s) that is installed with a valid guest operating system, the execution of the migration plan would succeed and you'll find the converted virtual machines within the 'Virtualization -> VirtualMachines' view in the Openshift console.